 Health Issues Affecting Rottweiler Dogs

 Now, it is time to get to know some of the health concerns commonly affecting Rottweiler dogs.

 If you are considering owning a Rottweiler dog, it is important to get your dogs from a reputable dog breeder.
 This will ensure that the dog you intend to adopt has no health issues.
 And if any, then your breeder will let you know how to handle them.
 Although not commonly prone to illnesses, below are some of the Rottweiler dog’s health problems you should watch out of:

 Progressive Retinal Atrophy (PRA)

-This refers to a certain dog eye disease that affects and destroys the retina cells in both eyes resulting into blindness.
-Initially, PRA affected dogs develop night blindness when they are 2 to 5 years of age and it later progresses into total eye blindness within an year or so.
+This refers to a certain dog eye disease that affects and destroys the retina cells in both eyes resulting in blindness.
+Initially, PRA affected dogs develop night blindness when they are 2 to 5 years of age and it later progresses into total eye blindness within a year or so.

 Canine Elbow Dysplasia